Update from Bishop Kevin Doran 11th April 2020

-For the moment, at least, we are thankful that our Churches remain open for private visits.
-I think this will depend on how well all of us can be encouraged to follow the guidance.
+Our Churches remain open for private visits.
+We are conscious of the need to keep door handles and key areas sanitised.
+It is, in any event, good practice for us all to carry some gel or sanitising hand wipes.
 When visiting for personal prayer, please maintain the safe physical distance (2 metres from another person) and I ask that only a small number of people would be in the Church at any one time.

 Mass continues to be celebrated on a daily basis in your parish but without a congregation.
 I am heartened by the numbers of people tuning in online and via parish radio to pray with their priest and I am equally heartened by the innovative ways with which our priests are reaching out online to ensure you can join them in praying the Mass.

-Under the present circumstances, the following guidelines should be followed:
+Under the present circumstances, the following guidelines still apply:

 - funerals may proceed, but physical participation must be limited to immediate family only (government have indicated this would be 10 immediate family members)